-All aspects of the training program are carried out at the University of Chicago Medical Center located on the Hyde Park campus.
+Most aspects of the training program are carried out at the University of Chicago Medical Center located on the Hyde Park campus.
 This centralized location provides enormous advantages, including the availability of faculty members with particular expertise to advise and assist in the management of all patients, as well as the opportunity to utilize the facilities afforded by one of the great universities in the country.
 In addition, clinical, laboratory, library and conference facilities all occupy adjoining space on the same floor.
-The pediatric patients are seen in the newly built Comer Children's Hospital, which is attached to the medical center complex.
-Neurosurgical patients requiring intensive care are hospitalized in one of the adult or pediatric units located in the intensive care tower in the medical center complex.
+The pediatric patients are seen in the Comer Children's Hospital, which is attached to the medical center complex.
+Neurosurgical patients are hospitalized in the new, state-of-art hospital pavilion.

-The University of Chicago Medical Center houses a unique Neurosciences Critical Care Unit (NeuroICU), the only facility of its nature in the Chicago area.
-It offers a 10-bed unit with the most advanced monitoring and treatment for patients with brain injuries and neurological diseases.
+The University of Chicago Medical Center houses a Neurosciences Critical Care Unit (NeuroICU).
+It offers a 12-bed unit with the most advanced monitoring and treatment for patients with brain injuries and neurological diseases.
 Our faculty sees both adult and pediatric patients at Evanston NorthShore, a teaching affiliate of The University of Chicago.
-Additionally residents rotate through Advocate Illinois Masonic in their third year.

 The Surgery Brain Research Institute, an integral part of the medical center which houses the neurosurgical staff offices and Sean Mullan Library and Conference Room, also contains 6,000 square feet of space exclusively developed for neurosurgical research.
 In addition, there is also the University of Chicago Cancer Research Center.
 The Section of Neurosurgery has a research area that adjoins the clinical area and with the neurosurgical faculty offices, which occupies 24,000 square feet in the Surgery Brain Research Institute.
 The laboratories are well-equipped for channel studies, microfluorometry, blood flow measurement, cellular neurophysiology, molecular biology, pharmacology, microscopy, biochemistry, tissue culture, histology and animal pathology.
 Superb operating facilities are available in the building for animal experimentation.